MuckFoe/CASE_CND/MagicMirror/README.md

 `pip install -r requirements.txt`

+!Attention to actually access the web ui, the EventService needs to be running to display data

+When startup is done you should be able to visit the website [here](http://127.0.0.1:8000/magicui)

+Configuration wise settings can be updated under `./magicmirror/settings.py`.

+Most importantly the connection strings to the local or not local EventService and WeatherService, which are specified by the value `EVENT_SERVICE_BASE_PATH` and `WEATHER_SERVICE_BASE_PATH` respectively, need to be set.
+Both of them are environment variables.

+Such variables can be set using this [guide](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html)

 Finally the MagicMirror can be run using the following command

 `python manage.py runserver`

-!Attention to actually access the web ui, the EventService needs to be running to display data

-When startup is done you should be able to visit the website [here](http://127.0.0.1:8000/magicui)

 ### Run with Docker
 To run the WeatherService using Docker you first need to build the container using following command from the WeatherService directory: